-How to Beat Classic Mode 9.0 in Super Smash Brothers 4 Without Losing a Life
+How to Beat Classic Mode 9.0 in Smash 4 Without Losing a Life

 Super Smash Brothers for the Wii U and 3DS sold millions of units thanks to its superb polishing, plethora of characters, and numerous game modes.
 One task is completing every mission in the challenge grid, the hardest of which ask players to beat Classic Mode on its highest difficulty without losing any lives (normally, players have two per match).